 Instructions

-• FINISH CRUST: Empty the crumb mixture into the prepared pan.
-Using your fingers, press the crumbs along the sides of the pan and then press into the bottom of the pan.
-Use the bottom of a flat 1-cup measuring cup to thoroughly compress the crumbs into a firm crust.
-Bake for 10 minutes then remove and set aside to fully cool.
-(You can prepare and bake the crust 24 hours in advance.
-Cover with plastic wrap and store at room temp!)
+• Pour the crumb mixture into the greased pan.
+Press crumbs along the sides and bottom with your fingers.
+Use a flat measuring cup to firmly compress the crumbs.
+Bake for 10 minutes, then cool completely.
+You can prepare the crust up to 24 hours in advance, just cover with plastic wrap and store at room temperature.

-• FILLING, CONTINUED: Once you see the mixture begin to thicken, start whisking constantly.
-Then, as soon as you see bubbles in the center of the mixture, set a timer for 1 minute and whisk constantly (reducing heat slightly if it bubbles up too intensely).
-Mixture should be thickened substantially (consistency like a pudding cup) After 1 minute, remove from the heat.
-(See Note 1).
-Whisk for another full minute off the heat.
-Then add in the 2 tbsp. butter and whisk until the butter is completely melted.
-Once butter is melted, add in 1 tsp vanilla and whisk again until completely smooth.
-Let pudding cool completely before proceeding (Note 2).
+• Once the mixture begins to thicken, whisk constantly.
+When bubbles appear in the center, set a timer for 1 minute, whisk constantly, and reduce heat slightly if it bubbles too intensely.
+The mixture should be thick like pudding.
+Remove from heat and whisk for another minute.
+Add the butter and whisk until melted.
+Then add vanilla and whisk until smooth.
+Let filling cool completely before proceeding (see note 2).

-• ADD FILLING TO CRUST: To the completely cooled crust, add in a layer of thinly sliced bananas (using 1 banana to cover the surface).
-Spoon on half of the completely cooled pudding mixture, spreading and smoothing in an even layer with the back of a spoon.
-Add another layer of thinly sliced bananas (another 1 banana) and finally, spoon on the remaining pudding, smoothing the top with a spatula.
-Gently place a piece of plastic wrap on the surface, pressing along the top of the pie to create a seal.
-(The plastic will prevent a skin from forming on the surface of the pudding.)
-Refrigerate for at least 4 hours or until the filling is fully set.
+• Thinly slice both bananas.
+Place half the sliced banana in a thin layer along the bottom of the cooled crust.
+Spoon on half the cooled pudding, spreading evenly with the back of a spoon.
+Add another layer of banana slices and spoon on the remaining pudding, smoothing the top with a spatula.
+Place plastic wrap directly on the surface of the pie to prevent a skin from forming.
+Refrigerate for at least 4 hours or until fully set.

-• WHIPPED CREAM: Pour 3/4 cup heavy whipping cream, powdered sugar (add to sweetness preference; start with 2 tablespoons and add an additional 2 if you like it sweeter), and 1/2 tsp vanilla into a bowl attached to a stand mixer.
-Whisk on low speed to combine.
-Gradually increase to high speed until medium-to-stiff peaks form, about 2-4 minutes.
+• For the topping, pour heavy cream, powdered sugar, and vanilla into a stand mixer bowl.
+Whisk on low speed to combine, then increase to high speed until medium-to-stiff peaks form, about 2–4 minutes.
 Watch carefully to avoid over-beating.
-Smooth cream over the pie with a spatula.
-If desired, garnish the top with a few sliced bananas and/or candied almonds.
+Smooth the cream over the pie with a spatula.
+If desired, garnish with sliced bananas or candied almonds.
 For clean slices, use a sharp knife.
-I like to run the knife under hot water, quickly dry it off, and then make a cut.
-Repeat for each cut.
+Run the knife under hot water, dry it off, then make a cut, repeating for each slice.

 Video